1. About this Privacy Policy

 Cookies

 A “cookie” is a small text file which is placed on your internet browser and which we access each time you visit our website.
-When you visit the secured pages of our website (i.e. pages that you have to provide login details to access) we use cookies for security and personalisation purposes.
+When you visit the secure pages of our website (i.e. pages that you have to provide login details to access) we use cookies for security and personalisation purposes.
 When you visit the unsecured pages of our website (i.e. public pages that you can access without providing login details) we use cookies to obtain information about how our website is being used.
+You may change the settings on your browser to reject cookies, however doing so will prevent you from accessing the secured pages of our website.

 When we receive emails, we will retain the content of the email and our response to you where we consider it necessary to do so.